 Knowing when to fertilize a lawn can be challenging—it's not always as easy as following the instructions on a bag of fertilizer.
 The natural growth cycle of the lawn dictates specific times to fertilize.
 If fertilizer is applied at the wrong time, it can weaken or damage the plant, the exact opposite of the desired effect.

 A lawn will use its late-spring feeding to restore its carbohydrate reserves, so it can get through the ups and downs of summer.
 Drought, heat, frequent mowing, and other stresses can damage a lawn.
 Therefore, by late summer, the grass will be ready for another application of fertilizer.
 The late-summer application is considered a "bridge feeding" to get the lawn through the fall.

 By late fall, it's time to start thinking about the next season.
 A substantial, late-season fertilizer application will help maintain some green color in the winter and create a quick green-up in the spring.
 However, keep your expectations in check: The goal of this late-fall feeding is to nourish the lawn for its winter hibernation, not to make it nice and green over the cold months.

 Although not fertilizer, lime is often applied seasonally to adjust pH levels in the soil.
 A soil test is the best way to know whether your lawn needs lime and how much it needs.
 Although there is not a specific time that is best for applying lime, it is most commonly done in fall before the ground freezes.
 Fall is also the best time to aerate a lawn, and applying lime after aerating helps the treatment get into the soil.

 Get Local Advice

 A better source for tips on lawn care is a local extension service.
-Most universities have an extension that offers free advice online or through a phone-in hotline staff by experts who understand how to care for plants in your climate, something a national producer of fertilizer cannot do.
+Most universities have an extension office that offers free advice online or through a phone-in hotline staff by experts who understand how to care for plants in your climate, something a national producer of fertilizer cannot do.